ASC-15: ASC-15 for Titan II

 The capacity of a track was 1,728 bits.
 Instruction words were 9-bits long, and data was stored in 27-bit words.

 Coincident with 58 tracks were 67 read heads and 13 write heads.
 While the drum was spinning at 6,000 rpm, the heads floated above the surface of the drum on a thin layer of air.
 When the drum was spinning up or slowing down, the heads were raised off the drum by camshafts rotated by a chain that was driven by a motor on top of the drum housing, to avoid scoring the magnetic surface.
-See Figure 3.

 ASC-15 for Titan III

 The Titan III was a space launch vehicle based on the Titan II ICBM.
 The ASC-15 was kept as the vehicle guidance computer, but the drum was lengthened slightly to provide 78 usable tracks, an increase of 20 over the drum used in the Titan II.
 The memory held 9,792 instructions (51 tracks) and 1,152 constants (18 tracks).
 The speed was the same as for the Titan II: 100 revolutions/second × 64 words/revolution × 27 bits/word = 172.8 kilobits/second.
 The time for an addition operation was 156 μs; for a multiplication, 1,875 μs; and for a division, 7,968 μs.